gokuldevp/Amazon_Search_Pytest_Automation/README.md

 4. **Step 4**: Check the Output
 * The extracted product information will be saved in product_info.csv located in the test_data/ folder
 * Logs and screenshots will be stored in the Reports/2025_01_30/ folder

 ## Test Execution
-You can view the test execution process and how to run the tests in this video:

-## Test Execution